Okay, what exactly is a colon cleanse?

-Inflammation can be a good thing: the natural response of your body to build a barricade against harmful bacteria and toxins; but it can also lead to unsightly ailments when the inflammation is dysregulated, like acne, rosacea, psoriasis, etc. Herbal ingredients that aid in anti-inflammation–much like prescriptive corticosteroids, but natural–help reduce your body’s response to inflammation and promote healthier skin, especially externally.
+Inflammation can be a good thing: the natural response of your body to build a barricade against harmful bacteria; but it can also lead to unsightly ailments when the inflammation is dysregulated, like acne, rosacea, psoriasis, etc. Herbal ingredients that aid in anti-inflammation–much like prescriptive corticosteroids, but natural–help reduce your body’s response to inflammation and promote healthier skin, especially externally.

 The skin, because of its epithelial structure (a sheet of cells lining most body surfaces), is adept at absorption and secretion of various molecules.
 When the body suffers from intestinal malabsorption, it can’t receive enough nutrients from food and liquid; the skin, unsurprisingly, has a strong correlation between its health and the absorption/secretion of the body’s intestines.

 Some of these ingredients are more active in the detoxing of your body, such as Senna and Cascara Sagrada with their affect on the peristaltic action of the colon, while others attribute to a more holistic formula, and make the process of detoxing your body both gentler and more soothing to the skin.

 We’ve all chased some type of ‘miracle worker’ for the skin, like a high-cost and abrasive prescription that totally rends our face: which turns us into Jason for a week, month, or even years.
 That’s why we only advise natural colon cleansing methods.